 - Add in the cherries, dates and walnuts and stir again until combined

-- Once we make the recipe we take the bowl of ingredients and pop them into the refrigerator for about an hour to harden the mix up a bit.
-It makes it easier to work with when it’ s cold.
+- Following completion of the recipe we take the bowl of raw ingredients and pop them into the refrigerator for about an hour to harden the mix up a bit.
+It makes it easier to work with the batter when it’ s cold.

 - Take the bowl out and on parchment lined baking sheets start rolling small-medium sized balls uniform in shape.
 Don’t make them too big as they are meant to be bite size or two-bite peanut butter balls.